 It can be tricky knowing when the time is right to go from a cot to a bed, but there are some signs that you can look for.
 A couple of flags will be if you child is climbing out of the cot or if they’re needing to go to the toilet at night.
-Commonly, most children move to a bed between 2 years and 3.5 years of age.
+I recommend keeping babies in their cot as late as possible, typically to between 3.5 - 4 years.

 If you need to transfer your little due to the birth of a new baby it is best to do this either before the birth or just a few months later.
 This will avoid your toddler resenting the new bub or feeling territorial over the cot.
 It is also important to note that before 2 years of age most children will not be emotionally or developmentally ready to move to a bed.
 Therefore, if you have a new baby and a child under 2, you may want to consider two cots.

 Now, safety, which is one of the most important things to consider!
 Before setting up the new bed check your child’s room in case there are possible hazards.
 For example, are there any cables or curtain cords where they could tangle themselves?
 Is there an open window where they could climb out?
 Are there any stairs they may access and hurt themselves?
 Any small toys?
 These things may seem farfetched but unfortunately they are all possible.
 Vigilance before the transition is key.